 Human actions are best guarded by the policies of the land.
-The first step towards the fight against ocean acidification can be commenced through the ratification of legislations that can ensure that the waste handling, among other pollution-risk activities are controlled.
+The first step towards the fight against ocean acidification can be commenced through the ratification of legislation that can ensure that the waste handling, among other pollution-risk activities, is controlled.
 Such regulations would spread to the fisheries department to ensure that safety is maintained in food consumption.

 When there is reduced carbon dioxide concentration in the atmosphere, there will be a resultant change in the ocean.
-The other viable option that can be reliable is the geothermal which is environmentally friendly.
-Geothermal power can be such an initiative because it comes with the less emission of carbon dioxide into the atmosphere.
+The other viable option that can be reliable is geothermal, which is environmentally friendly.
+Geothermal power can be such an initiative because it comes with less emission of carbon dioxide in the atmosphere.
 This would reduce the chances of contaminating the ocean waters.

-Because of the need to ensure that there is safety, skepticism may pay off.
-Such can be through the use of alternative water sources such as the use of boreholes, wells or tapped rain water instead of ocean water domestically.
+Because of the need to ensure that there is safety, scepticism may pay off.
+Such can be through the use of alternative water sources such as the use of boreholes, wells or tapped rainwater instead of ocean water domestically.
 This can help in minimizing possible ocean water pollution.